What is the Lift Station 87 Project?

 How is the team engaging the community?

 There are a number of ways that residents can be involved and stay up-to-date on the project.
-Project team meetings are publicly noticed and posted on the project web site.
-We’ll also hold periodic community meetings to provide information answer questions and solicit input.
+Periodic community meetings will be held to provide information, answer questions and solicit input.
 In addition to this website, a communications line has been set up for residents to call for information (941-356-8071).
-During construction, utility department employees are on site at the construction field office, 824 S. Osprey Ave.
+Utility department employees are also on site at the construction field office, 824 S. Osprey Ave.
 Staff will provide answers and resolutions to any issues that residents have concerning the project.